-In accordance with the provisions of Section 152(6) of the Companies Act, 2013, Mr. Ravi K. Sheth, shall retire by rotation at the ensuing Annual General Meeting of the Company and being eligible, has offered himself for re-appointment.

-Necessary resolution for re-appointment of Mr. Ravi K. Sheth as aforesaid has been included in the Notice convening the ensuing Annual General Meeting.
+In accordance with the provisions of Section 152(6) of the Companies Act, 2013, Ms. Amisha Ghia, shall retire by rotation at the ensuing Annual General Meeting of the Company and being eligible, has offered herself for re-appointment.
+Necessary resolution for her re-appointment has been included in the Notice convening the ensuing Annual General Meeting.
+The Board recommends her reappointment.